cilium/community/CONTRIBUTOR-LADDER.md

 However, being a member of one of the Cilium GitHub organizations comes with an elevated set of permissions.
 These capabilities should not be used by those that are not familiar with the current state of the Cilium project.

-Therefore members with an extended period away from the project with no activity will be removed from the Cilium GitHub Organizations and will be required to go through the org membership process again after re-familiarizing themselves with the current state.
+Therefore members with an extended period away from the project with no activity will be removed from the Cilium GitHub Organizations and will be required to go through the [organization membership process](https://github.com/cilium/community/blob/main/CONTRIBUTOR-LADDER.md#organization-member) again after re-familiarizing themselves with the current state.

 #### How inactivity is measured